Hero photo

 Cook Noodles

 Place noodles in a heatproof bowl and cover with boiling water from the kettle.
-Steep for 5 minutes to soften and drain.
+Steep for 5 minutes to soften.
+Then drain well.
 While the noodles are steeping, continue with step 4.

 Cook Chicken

-Heat a frypan or wok over medium-high heat.
-Add vegetable oil, onion and a sprinkle of salt and cook, stirring continuously, for 3–4 minutes or until onion has caramelised.
-Add chicken and cook for 4–5 minutes or until golden.
+Heat vegetable oil in a wok or frypan over medium-high heat.
+Add onion and a sprinkle of salt and cook, stirring occasionally, for 3 minutes or until onion has deeply caramelised.
+Add chicken and cook for 3-4 minutes or until golden.
 Add ginger and garlic and cook, stirring, for 30 seconds or until fragrant.

 Add Vegetables and Sauce

 Add cabbage and carrot and cook, stirring, for 3–4 minutes or until slightly tender.
-Add oyster sauce, sugar, sesame oil and 50ml water and cook for a further 1–2 minutes or until sauce has thickened slightly.
+Add hoisin sauce, sugar, sesame oil, soy sauce and 40ml (2 tablespoons) water and stir to combine.

 Plate Up